dillonpan/nfl-postgreSQL/README.md

 Note: For personal security, I have replaced my actual username & password with the following: [username] & [password]

 Before we can execute queries, we have to connect to the server by creating a connect object.
 Afterwards, we create a cursor on the connection to execute queries.
-We are setting autocommit to True
+We are setting autocommit to True as any changes to the database requires a commit statement, but we can just set autocommit to True as a shortcut.
 ```
 # Connect to PostgresSQL server, in general
 conn = psycopg2.connect(user="postgres", password="Panman12")